-If you have one or two teens that like things a little spooky, consider preparing a murder mystery game for your kids’ friends to play during the night.
+If you have one or two teens who like things a little spooky, consider preparing a murder mystery game for your kids’ friends to play during the night.
 This is a fun way to see who has the most observant skills as they try to figure out who the murderer was and other things like where the murder took place, why it happened, etc. This idea can provide hours of entertainment for your teen group.

 #62 Sleeping bags

-Sleeping bags are a great way to make things exciting at the sleepover.
+Sleeping bags (linked) are a great way to make things exciting at the sleepover.
 This activity is pretty simple on its own, just make sure everyone has their own sleeping bag and head outside or into a different room in your house for some fun!
 Just be sure you have enough room for everyone!

 If you have the time, you could even take the kids camping for the night- that would be a night packed with s’mores, popcorn, and memories.